-I take the view that there are many ways in which human psychology and the human condition can be explored and understood - no single theory or approach holds the answer - hence the need to integrate them.
-I have experience in various modalities and will use the way of working that is right for you at any specific time (see types of therapy I offer).
 At times, you might need someone to listen and just let you tell your story.
-At other times, you might need someone to be more directive and give you practical skills to help you navigate life and work with your emotions and thoughts.
-At another point, you might need someone to challenge your own view of life and help you find a better way of being and existing in the world.
+At other times, you might need someone to be more directive and give you practical skills to help you navigate life and work with your emotions, thoughts and actions.
+At another point, you might need someone to challenge your own view of life and help you find a better way of being and living in the world.

 Please see my website for more information.

 Training, qualifications & experience

 I'm a registered member of the British Association for Counselling and Psychotherapy (BACP), The EMDR Association UK and The Somatic Experiencing Association UK (SEA UK).

 I initially trained a a humanistic-integrative counsellor and have since undertaken further training in existential therapy, Acceptance & Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Compassion Focused Therapy (CFT), somatic (body) psychotherapy, Somatic Experiencing (SE) and Internal Family systems therapy (IFS).
 I have a Diploma in Trauma Therapy, a Certificate in Somatic Trauma Therapy and I am a qualified EMDR therapist including being trained in both the Flash and Advanced Flash techniques.
 I am currently in training to become a Somatic Experiencing Practitioner and I can offer Somatic Experiencing Therapy (I am in the second year of a three year training programme) I am also training as an Internal Family Systems (IFS) therapist and I can offer IFS therapy.
 My main approaches to trauma work are EMDR, SE, IFS and mindfulness.